nghiavan0610/infra/scripts/ADD-USER-GUIDE.md

-# Add User Guide - Dev Team Management
+# User Management Guide - Dev Team Management

-Quick guide for adding users to your VPS, including your first Infra Admin.
+Quick guide for adding and removing users on your VPS, including your first Infra Admin.

 ---

-## When to Use This Script
+## When to Use These Scripts

 Use `add-user.sh` to:
 - ✅ Create your first Infra Admin (after Docker is installed)